Other Pollinators — Wasps

 yellow jackets they don’t leave their stinger behind so they are able to sting several times in a row.

-The Pollen Wasp are not considered to be aggressive and this is evidence by the fact that they rarely
+The Pollen Wasp is not considered to be aggressive and this is evidence by the fact that they rarely

 sting.
 But if they sting, it is a painful one.